 Completed entry forms (see above) must be submitted with photographs at time of delivery.
 Please fill out in black ink two official labels for each photograph.
 Entries must be properly labeled to be hung in the correct category.

-Two photographs may be entered for judging; three, if one of them is in the Best Loudoun Photograph category.
+One photographs may be entered for judging; two if one of them is in the Best Loudoun Photograph category.
 Names or signatures on photographs must be covered.
 Masking tape is acceptable; it will be removed after judging.